-The basic question presented to the Court in McDonald was whether the Second Amendment right previously recognized by the Court in Heller is incorporated against state and local governments.
-Two years before McDonald, the Supreme Court ruled that the Second Amendment protects the right of an individual to own a handgun.
-That decision was limited, however, because it applied only to
+The basic question presented to the Court in McDonald was whether the Second Amendment right previously recognized by the Court in Heller is incorporated against state and local governments.9 Two years before McDonald, the Supreme Court ruled that the Second Amendment protects the right of an individual to own a hand-gun.10 That decision was limited, however, because it applied only to

-See David S. Cohen, The Precedent-Based Voting Paradox, 90 B.U.
+6 See David S. Cohen, The Precedent-Based Voting Paradox, 90 B.U.
 L. REV. 183, 188-205 (2010).

-See id. at 219 n.178.
+7 See id. at 219 n.178.

-&lt;sup>8 Bush v.
+8 Bush v.
 Gore, 531 U.S. 98 (2000); see also Michael Abramowicz & Maxwell L. Stearns, Beyond Counting Votes: The Political Economy of Bush v.
 Gore, 54 VAND.
 L. REV. 1849, 1854 (2001) (arguing that the Court's voting alignment in Bush v.
 Gore reflected a desire to avoid a voting paradox in a particularly important case).

-McDonald, 130 S. Ct. at 3025.
+9 McDonald, 130 S. Ct. at 3025.

-&lt;sup>10 District of Columbia v.
+10 District of Columbia v.
 Heller, 128 S. Ct.
 2783, 2821-22 (2008).

-the District of Columbia.
-Under longstanding precedent, the guarantees in the Bill of Rights technically apply only to the federal government and its territories.
-Only through the doctrine of incorporation do rights within the Bill of Rights apply to state and local governments.
-Before McDonald, the Supreme Court had incorporated all but five of the rights included in the Bill of Rights.
-The Second Amendment remained unincorporated after the Court refused to apply that provision to the states in Presser v.
-Illinois.
-On the heels of the Court's newly minted Second Amendment jurisprudence, McDonald revisited this longstanding precedent.
+the District of Columbia.11 Under longstanding precedent, the guarantees in the Bill of Rights technically apply only to the federal government and its territories.12 Only through the doctrine of incorporation do rights within the Bill of Rights apply to state and local governments.13 Before McDonald, the Supreme Court had incorporated all but five of the rights included in the Bill of Rights.14 The Second Amendment remained unincorporated after the Court refused to apply that provision to the states in Presser v.
+Illinois.15 On the heels of the Court's newly minted Second Amendment jurisprudence, McDonald revisited this longstanding precedent.

-Although there was only one general issue before the Court whether to incorporate the Second Amendment-the attorneys for the plaintiffs presented the Court with two separate arguments to support incorporation.
-The attorneys argued that the Fourteenth Amendment's Due Process Clause incorporates the Second Amendment against the states, the method of incorporation the Court has adopted over the previous century.
-The attorneys also relied on the Fourteenth Amendment's Privileges or Immunities Clause, a method of incorporation long supported by scholars, but never adopted by the Court.
-In fact, starting with the Slaughter-House Cases, the Court has limited the effect of the Privileges or Immunities Clause to mean virtually nothing.
-Along with the Due Process Clause argument, the attorneys launched a full-fledged attack on the Court's line of Privileges or Immunities Clause precedent.
+Although there was only one general issue before the Court whether to incorporate the Second Amendment-the attorneys for the petitioners presented the Court with two separate arguments to support incorporation.
+The attorneys argued that the Fourteenth Amendment's Due Process Clause incorporates the Second Amendment against the states, the method of incorporation the Court has adopted over the previous century.16 The attorneys also relied on the Fourteenth Amendment's Privileges or Immunities Clause,17 a method of incorporation long supported by scholars,18 but never adopted by the Court.
+In fact, starting with the Slaughter-House Cases,19 the Court has limited the effect of the Privileges or Immunities Clause such that it means virtually nothing.20 Along with the Due Process Clause argument, the attorneys launched a full-fledged attack on the Court's line of Privileges or Immunities Clause precedent.21